Jump to content

 First pic shows the modern day terrain of what 6-8 million years ago was the coastline of SE Iberia.
 Walking here today my Wife found what appears to be a gastropod or snail.
 But could easily be a nice rock.

-9. Hi there, I would like any help on identifying this potential fossil I found.
+17. Hi there, I would like any help on identifying this potential fossil I found.
 It was found in West Midlands of England, UK.
 I don't live near the ocean however this was found amongst a pathway covered in pre-destructed rocks so it may explain the displacement.
 As you can see, it appears quite mollusc-like and it has tiny bristles on the right hand side, almost saw-toothed at the edge.
 It also can be seen with a bottom layer with appears on the left hand side of the rock.
 It is striped and has red speckles at the edge.
-Any help would be greatly appreciated as I'm quite inexperience
+Any help would be greatly appreciated as I'm quite inexperienced in this field at the moment.
+Thanks in advance!

 Jurassic Bivalve ID